 Big Ideas judges help the team by serving as a judge in ONE of the contest categories.
-Judges can participate remotely in their free time during that window, and will be able to save and come back to their reviews at their convenience.
+The review process is conducted entirely online through our Submittable application & review platform.
+Judges can participate remotely in their free time during the review window, and will be able to save and come back to their reviews at their convenience.
 Judges can participate in the Pre-Proposal Round and/or the Final Round of each year’s contest:

 During the Pre-Proposal round, judges are asked to review approximitely 6-8 pre-proposals.
 Each proposal is 3 pages long and most judges report spending ~30-45 minutes reviewing each of them and providing detailed feedback.
 Including training, judges spend a total 4-6 hours.
 During the Final Round, judges will review approximately 5-6 final proposals in their assigned category.
 Each proposal is up to 8 pages long (not including appendices), and most judges report spending ~60 minutes reviewing each of them.

 Yes!
 There is training for judges at the beginning each of round’s judging window.
 Judges training will be webcast live and recorded so that judges can review the materials they need whenever is most convenient for them.